jeremyrieunier/polar/pages/outbound.md

 - **Varying conversion by GMV tier**:  Different GMV tiers likely have different propensities to convert, though our current data doesn't explicitly segment performance by customer size.

-- **Pipeline-to-revenue conversion**: We use the historical Pipeline Revenue Win Rate (53.3%) to convert pipeline into ARR, which assumes the sales team will maintain similar close rates at scale.
+- **Pipeline-to-revenue conversion**: I use the historical Pipeline Revenue Win Rate (53.3%) to convert pipeline into ARR, which assumes the sales team will maintain similar close rates at scale.

 - **Market saturation effects**: This analysis doesn't account for potential saturation effects from repeatedly targeting the same TAM with similar messaging.